Roaring Fork (Great Smoky Mountains): Ephraim Bales Place

-The Alfred Reagan Place
+Alfred Reagan Place

 Alfred Reagan, a descendant of the area's first settlers, owned a small farm just below the Ephraim Bales Place.
 Reagan was a jack-of-all-trades, operating the Roaring Fork community's blacksmith shop, general store, and its most consistent grist mill.
 Reagan was also a part-time preacher at the Roaring Fork Church, for which he donated the land and helped build.

 Of all the buildings on Reagan's farm, only his cabin and mill remain today.
-Due to its sawboard paneling and coat of paint, Reagan's cabin stands out among historical structures in the Smokies today.
+With its sawboard paneling and coat of paint, Reagan's cabin stands out among historical structures in the Smokies today.
 The cabin's design is known as a "saddlebag" design, which involves two cabins constructed around a single chimney.
 A kitchen area was added later.

-The Reagan mill is a standard tub mill, with a flume redirecting water from Roaring Fork to power a tub-wheel turbine.
+The Reagan mill is a standard tub mill, with a flume directing water from Roaring Fork to power a tub-wheel turbine.
 The turbine turns a grindstone which breaks down corn and wheat into cornmeal and flour.
-Reagan's mill was well-designed and well-positioned.
-It is said that when other mills lacked sufficient water power due to low water levels, Reagan's mill would continue to operate.
+Reagan's mill was well designed and well positioned.
+It is said that when other mills lacked sufficient water power because of low water levels, Reagan's mill would continue to operate.